TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 #### Allocation of memory

-Allocating sufficient amounts of memory for GPU jobs is even more important when for CPU jobs.
-GPUs can have up to 40GB (**amp1**) and 80GB (**amp2**) of memory, wherein, must be at least an equal amount of memory given to the GPU and each control CPU thread from available 1 TB of RAM.
+Allocating sufficient amounts of memory for GPU jobs is even more important than for CPU jobs.
+GPUs can have up to 40GB (**amp1**) and 80GB (**amp2**) of memory, wherein, at least an equal amount of memory must be given to the GPU and each control CPU thread from the available 1 TB of RAM.

-Gaussian gives equal shares of memory to each thread, this means that the total memory allocated should be the number of threads times the memory required.
+Gaussian gives equal shares of memory to each thread, which means that the total memory allocated should be the number of threads times the memory required.

 ### Restarting a failed/interrupted calculation

-Killed or failed jobs can be restarted, but for this checkpoint file should be generated via a `%Chk` command within the Gaussian input file.
+Killed or failed jobs can be restarted, but for this, a checkpoint file should be generated via a `%Chk` command within the Gaussian input file.
 For more information see [Gaussian FAQ](https://gaussian.com/faq2/), [Gaussian restart](https://gaussian.com/restart/) and [Using Gaussian Checkpoint Files](http://www.ccl.net/cca/documents/dyoung/topics-orig/checkpoint.html).

 **NB!** _Checkpoint files are very heavy and are readable only on the machine on which they were generated.
 After successful completion of the calculation, it is recommended to delete these files._